getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 slug: setting-up-an-alert
 order: 1
 ---
-Alerts provide a convenient way for Redash to notify you when your scheduled queries match some arbitrary criteria.
-They are often used to monitor system statuses, financial goals, and unusual account activity.
-Through integrations with Zapier and IFTTT they can also trigger business processes like user on-boarding work flows or support tickets.
+Redash alerts can notify you when your scheduled queries match some arbitrary criteria.
+Use them to monitor business data or integrated them with tools like Zapier or IFTTT to trigger business processes like user onbarding or support tickets.

 {% callout info %}